ahowe442/100-days-of-code/r1-log.md

 ### R1D4

-#### Day 5: March 12, 2024
+## **Day 5: March 12, 2024**

 <!-- ##### (delete me or comment me out) -->

 **Today's Progress**: I was able to rebase a repo from the github remote into my local copy that was not up to date.

-**Thoughts:** I used ChatGpt to help me with the correct git commmands.
+**Thoughts:** I used ChatGPT to help me with the correct git commmands.
 That made it really quick and easy to complete a task that I was nervous to attempt.
 I was afraid that I was going to mess up the work that I had already completed or make a duplicate copy that I would have to delete the old one.
 I tried merging first but that didn't work becasue it said that there were errors.
 I knew the remote version was the way I wanted the file to look and I wanted to start from there.
 I suppose there might be times when that is not the best action, especially when I'm not working solo.
 Anyhow, here's the code: Rebase:
 If you prefer to rebase your changes on top of the latest commits from the remote branch, you can run:

 ```